-La Sportiva Synchro AT Ski Boot – a first look
+La Sportiva Synchro AT Ski Boot

 It’s no secret that we spend more time climbing uphill than we do skiing down when backcountry skiing.
 Nonetheless, downhill performance remains high on the AT ski boot requirement list for most backcountry skiers.
 As a result, our boots need to walk the line between being lightweight and uphill-friendly while maintaining the ability to deliver performance when called upon to ski down.
 La Sportiva hit a sweet spot a few seasons back with their Spectre AT Ski Boots.
 The Spectre – and now Spectre 2.0 – offer remarkable uphill/walking comfort and solid downhill performance – all in the sub 3kg/pair (weight varies by size) category.
 Well, in an effort to take the downhill performance to a higher level, La Sportiva looked at the Spectre and how it holds up under the pressures of skiing.
-The result is the new La Sportiva Synchro AT Ski Boot.
+The result is the La Sportiva Synchro AT Ski Boot.
 The Synchro is based on the same design as the popular Spectre AT boot but adds a new level of stiffness thanks to a new two-piece tongue, an overlap liner and engineered changes to help stiffen the boot shell.

 La Sportiva Synchro vs. the Spectre 2.0

 At first look, the Spectre and Synchro boots appear to be quite similar.
 And from a fit and volume perspective, they are.
 The shell mold is identical from a fit perspective – both are spec’d at 102.5 mm last width.
 However, with one model on each foot, the new Synchro AT ski boot is noticeably stiffer in ski mode than the Spectre.
-Both boots feature a mix of Grilamid (shell), Pebax (cuff) and carbon reinforcement, but upon closer inspection, the new Synchro boot is engineered with added material in a few key places and features a new two-piece tongue plus an overlap liner.
+Both boots feature a mix of Grilamid (shell), Pebax (cuff) and carbon reinforcement, but upon closer inspection, the Synchro is engineered with added material in a few key places and features a new two-piece tongue.
 These small changes add up to a decent increase in stiffness.
 For what it’s worth, La Sportiva gives the new Synchro AT ski boot a 125 flex rating, while the Spectre 2.0 measures in with a 115 flex rating.
 If simply used to compare within the the two boots (presumably Sportiva used the same measurement standards for both), the flex numbers show that the Synchro is 8% stiffer than the Spectre.
 It might not sound like much, but it feels different for sure.
 And Sportiva achieved the stiffer flex without adding significant weight; Our demo Synchro weighs in at 1320 g (size 25) – a mere 40 grams more than the same size Spectre.

 Now, before I go singing the praises of stiffer = better, it should be said that stiffer is not necessarily better.
 One of the remarkable qualities of the Spectre AT ski boot is its progressive flex – this refers to how the flex modulates as you push against the boot.
 Such progressive flex feels natural and responds well to the dynamic demands of skiing.
 The opposite would be a boot that only flexes under extreme pressure.
 In other words, progressive flex is good – especially for ski touring and powder skiing.
 I have been on the Spectre for multiple seasons and it rarely (if ever) leaves me wanting for more power.
 But I am lightweight relative to many skiers.
-Heavier skiers and those with an affinity for the power of stiffer alpine boots will welcome the stouter flex of the Synchro – and La Sportiva offers the extra power with very little weight penalty or loss in walk mode range.
+Heavier skiers and those with an affinity for the power of stiffer alpine boots will welcome the stouter flex of the Synchro – and La Sportiva offers the extra power with very little weight penalty and only modest differences in walk-mode range.

 What’s New and Different in the Synchro